pagkly/Zed/Investopedia4/Demographics Definition.md

 ### Why do businesses need demographics?

 Demographics are key to businesses today.
 They help identify the individual members of an audience by selecting key characteristics, wants, and needs.
 This allows company's to tailor their efforts based on particular segments of their customer base.
-Online advertising and marketing have made enormous headway over the past decade in using algorithms and big data analysis to micro-target ads on social media to very specific demographics.
+Online advertising and marketing have made enormous headway over the past decade in using algorithms and big data analysis to micro-target ads on [[Social Media|social media]] to very specific demographics.

 ### How are demographic changes important for economists?